Is gold a commodity, an investment, or money?

-Its role as money is difficult for many investors to grasp.
-One criticism of bullion is that is has no yield.
-But gold has no yield because money doesn’t either.
+Gold’s role as money is difficult for investors to grasp.
+One criticism of gold is that is has no yield.
+Gold has no yield because money has no yield.
 In order to get yield, you have to take risk.
 And with trillions of dollars of government bonds around the world trading at negative yields right now, gold is certainly more attractive than many ‘safe’ sovereign bonds.

 You can cancel your subscription at any time.

-What indications and warnings do we see that gold is now behaving like money?
+What signs do we see that gold is now behaving like money?

 For one thing, gold price action has diverged from the price action of other commodities.
-This divergence first appeared in late 2014, but has become more pronounced in recent months.
+This divergence first appeared in late 2014, but then became more pronounced.

 The contrast between the behaviour of gold and commodities is even more extreme when we narrow the time period.
-Between 20 June 2014 and 15 January 2016, the broad-based commodity index fell 63%, while gold slumped only 17% by comparison.
-The recent collapse in commodity prices was almost four times greater than the decline in gold prices.
+From 20 June, 2014 to 15 January, 2016, the broad-based commodity index fell 63%, while gold fell only 17%.
+The collapse in commodity prices was almost four times greater than the decline in gold prices.

-From mid-January to mid-February of this year, gold has rallied 14% while other commodities still languish at near five-year lows.
+From mid-January to mid-February 2016, gold rallied 14% while commodities still languished near five-year lows.
 All told, gold is now up 20% on the year, including its post-Brexit spike.